Senior CE Camp

 Senior Camp is for those who will complete Years 7-12 in 2023 and runs from December 29th to January 2nd.

 Senior Camp has currently reached the maximum capacity of campers.
 If you would like to be placed on the waiting list, please fill out the form below.
 You will be contacted should space open up.

-Senior Camp exists to give as many young people as possible a genuine encounter with Christ Jesus, encouraging and equipping them to serve Him wholeheartedly.
+At Senior Camp, we are passionate about giving as many young people as possible a genuine encounter with Christ Jesus, encouraging and equipping them to serve Him wholeheartedly.

 |Register & pay by||